Moses-Onche/Moses-Onche/README.md

  <!--<img alt="Header image" src="YOUR-DEFAULT-IMAGE">-->
 </picture>

-- 👋 Hi, I’m Moses Onche.
-- 🌱 I’m currently a student of ALX Africa on the Software Engineering/FullStack development track.
-- 🌱 My current goal is to get good at building web apps to satisfy business and customer needs.
+Hi, I’m Moses Onche.
+Friends call me Meo, like Neo from the matrix but with an 'M'.
+As a mechanical engineer I designed and built self service kiosks.
+Now I build software.

+Currently enrolled in Holberton School through ALX Africa for FullStack Development.

-- 📫 How to reach me:
+How to reach me:
 - 💌 Email: onchemoses38@gmail.com
 - 🟦 Twitter DM: @meo_joule